sajayantony/cnab-sample/README.md

-# Quick start with Porter and CNAB.
+# Quick start with Porter and CNAB

 ## Pre-requisites